jcwhit/radiant-strixhaven/docs/Strixhaven/Silverquill/Slverquill.md

--white-black
+- white- black

--college of writers, politicians, and lawyers
+- college of writers, politicians, and lawyers

--social sciences
+- social sciences